ambra19/Portfolio/README.md

 - **Programming Languages:** C, C++, Python, Javascript
 - **Technologies:** Git, Tensorflow
 - **Problem-Solving:** An in-depth study of every problem is the first mandatory step in my problem-solving mantra.
+- **Project:**  Not available due to privacy concerns from my university's programme.

 ## Contact